ClojureBridgeLondon/community-docs/docs/curriculum/who-are-we.md

 Lets define some information about the group we are part of at ClojureBridge.

-Change the examples in this section and represent the people in your own group.

 In the previous section we defined ourselves as a collection, something like the following.

 <!-- Using expression evaluation fix to make string appear as a value in klipse -->